xorkevin/fsserve/doc/fsserve_tree_rm.md

 ## fsserve tree rm

-Removes content and updates the content tree
+Removes a content blob and updates the tree

 ### Synopsis

-Removes content and updates the content tree
+Removes a content blob and updates the tree

 ```
 fsserve tree rm [flags]